-Depending on their targeted audience, a company may choose a celebrity of a certain ethnicity or race to promote their product to try to appeal to said audience.
+Depending on their target audience, a company may choose a celebrity of a certain ethnicity or race to promote their product to try to appeal to said audience.
 A celebrity’s level of attractiveness is also important.
 Research and studies found that viewers first impressions of a product were positive (before they even saw it) if the celebrity endorsing it was attractive.
 Celebrity expertise in the product’s area is important too.
-If Michael Jordan were selling bass fishing equipment rather than basketball shoes, consumers might not find him to be such a reliable source.
+If Michael Jordan was selling bass fishing equipment rather than basketball shoes, consumers might not find him to be such a reliable source.
 It needs to be a good “fit.”

 For example, Kendall Jenner recently became the face of the cosmetics company Estee Lauder.
 This was clearly a good fit, because she is a 21-year-old woman who appeals to girls anywhere from early teens to late twenties.
 This is a very marketable audience for Estee Lauder, because those are a lot of the girls that will be buying their makeup products.
 No doubt a big part of their choice was the fact that Jenner has been coined the “Ultimate Instagirl,” with (as of Oct.
 2016) a following of over 67 million.